Butter of the Gods recipe is a steak-topper that is so good that you’ll never want to eat your smoked steaks with anything else ever again.

-This recipe was created by Guga Foods and goes really well as a steak-topper for a delicious dinner treat.
+This recipe was created by Guga Foods and goes well as a smoked steak topper or on sliced smoked brisket.
 Pair with truffle parmesan garlic fries like Guga, or get creative with Smoked Sweet Potatoes and Smoked Corn on the Cob.
-However you decide to dress your steak & topper combo, you’re going to want to use the Butter of the Gods recipe with everything.
+However you decide to dress your steak & topper combo, you will want to use the Butter of the Gods recipe with everything.

 Since this recipe takes a total of 5 days to prepare, it’s best to make a large batch, wrap them into single-use packages and freeze them for use at a later date.
-Each time you make smoked steaks, you can easily defrost your individual butter rounds and it’ll taste just as good as when you made it fresh.
+Each time you make smoked steaks, you can quickly defrost your butter rounds, and they’ll taste just as good as when you made them fresh.

 For a 5-day Butter of the Gods recipe you’re going to be drooling over, read on: